 Apart from offering frugal tips, rich household budgeting ideas, and legal fixes for debt problems, it’s also our duty to publish stories of real people who took control of their finances and defeated debt.

 Today we are bringing you the story of John & David - a gay couple from Denver, Colorado, who have been living together now for last 11 years.
-Apart from fulfilling their traveling spree, - a personal finance blog that helps people with their finances.
+Apart from fulfilling their traveling spree, David and John spend a lot of time on Debt Free Guys - a personal finance blog that helps people with their finances.

 Here is the interview: